cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 - current branch is numerically good
 - current branch is architecturally better
-- current branch is not yet a clear performance win over `master`
+- current branch is now a measured laptop performance win over current `master`
+- the win is clear on the reduced case and modest on the larger laptop case
+- the splice-builder experiment should not be pursued further without a new compute-side hypothesis
-- current branch should therefore be treated as an RC for large-scale testing, not as a release-ready optimization win
+- the current branch is ready for large-scale Kraken validation

 ## Hard Constraints